 As the use of GLP-1 agonists medications (e.g., Ozempic, Wegovy) rises, so do concerns about their prescription to individuals with active, historical, or at-risk of eating disorders.
 This webinar supports ED practitioners in navigating complex, relational conversations with clients exploring or already using these medications.

-This is not a webinar on pharmacology or pathophysiology of GLP-1 agonists.
+This is not a short course on pharmacology or pathophysiology of GLP-1 agonists.
 Rather, it focuses on relational, ethical, and consent-based approaches to client care.

 With the rise in popularity of GLP-1 agonists for weight loss, eating disorder practitioners are facing a growing challenge: how to ethically and effectively support clients navigating these medications; including recommendations to take these medications —especially those with active EDs, a history of EDs, or those at risk.